Scuba Buoyancy Masterclass Series #4

 PERFECT SCUBA WEIGHTING

 Divers seeking perfected scuba buoyancy can achieve precise and correct weighting through the application of several assessment methods.
-As the diver progresses in experience, whenever they change equipment or whenever they change diving environments (salt/fresh water) they should re-assess their weighting.
-During initial stages of diver development, changes in breathing patterns and increased relaxation underwater often also allows a slow progressive reduction in weights.
+As the diver progresses in experience, whenever they change equipment or whenever they change diving environments (salt/freshwater) they should re-assess their weighting.

-Our aim is to carry sufficient weight to allow us to maintain neutral buoyancy at any stage in the dive, without carrying excess weight that has to be off-set by adding extra air to our BCDs.
-At the very most, we need sufficient weight to allow us to maintain neutral buoyancy at the end of the dive, when our exposure suits re-gain buoyancy on ascent and we have depleted a significant weight of gas from our scuba cylinders.
-This is essential if we are to maintain safety stops and conduct a slow, controlled ascent from that stop to the surface.
+At the very most, we need sufficient weight to allow us to maintain neutral buoyancy at the end of the dive when our exposure suits re-gain buoyancy on the ascent and we have depleted a significant weight of gas from our scuba cylinders.

 There are three primary methods for estimating, assessing and confirming our weighting requirements:

--Estimate- We can follow a series of basic calculations, which incorporate the buoyancy of our exposure suit and body size to provide a rough estimate of our weighting needs (see below).
-This allows us to set-up a weight belt in advance of our dive.
+–Estimate- We can follow a series of basic calculations, which incorporate the buoyancy of our exposure suit and body size to provide a rough estimate of our weighting needs (see below).
+This allows us to set up a weight belt in advance of our dive.

--Assess- Once we actually enter the water, we can confirm that our estimation was correct.
-This check ensures that we have sufficient weight to descend, but are not carrying surplus, unnecessary weight.
+–Assess- Once we actually enter the water, we can confirm that our estimation was correct.
+This check ensures that we have sufficient weight to descend, but are not carrying a surplus, unnecessary weight.
 It is a simple, quick check that can be conducted before any dive.
 To carry out this check, conduct the following steps:

 - At the surface, take a deep breath and hold it.